bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.37 built 2022-04-04
+## Taminations version 1.6.38 built 2022-04-18
 Copyright 2022 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix one Courtesy Turn animation
-* A few more animations for Substitute, and Swing and Circle
+* More animations for Zing
+* Fix display problem with Practice
 * Sequencer changes:
+  * Don't replace abbreviations inside comments
+  * Turn and Deal, Tag and Half Tag for lines of 6 and 8
+  * Fix for some cases of Trade from tidal formations
-  * Fix wrong name/level of Recycle added to sequence
+  * Fix for some cases of 4-dancer Cloverleaf
-  * Fix Spread when applied to a center wave

 For a detailed history of changes, view the